hty1206/Happiness-Correlations-US-States-Tableau/README.md

 - [National Obesity by State](https://catalog.data.gov/dataset/national-obesity-by-state-d765a)

 ## For More Detailed Information
-For more detailed information on the project, please download the [Word document here](Exploring the Correlations Between Happiness and Other Key Factors in U.S. States.docx).
+For more detailed information, please download the full report from the Word document.